GSiddiMoreau/Green-Qupermarket-Technical-Focus---Deloitte/README.md

 Here is the list of files for the Business focus:
 ```
 'Qrious Deloitte - Outline.pdf' - executive presentation for Business focus
-'Qrious Business                - Excel of Business focus in detail
+'Qrious Business.xlsx'          - Excel of Business focus in detail
 ```